5 keys to growing your sales and marketing into an organized distributed sales forcePosted on July 30th, 2019 by Jay Thomas

 Distributed marketing doesn’t mean your efforts have to be disorganized.
 These tips will help your team build trust and scale the right way.
 Stay ahead of the curve and get your organization ready to scale by understanding your roadmap and leveraging technology.

-Distributed marketing can be intimidating.
+We know this can be intimidating.
 The lack of control over operations, marketing direction, and funds keeps many organizations in the past.
 But, the rewards far outweigh the risks.

 A distributed model brings better alignment of your content and funds.
 Field reps, partners, and franchisees all benefit from corporate resources and work more efficiently.
 This efficiency allows you to scale at a fraction of the cost and grow your business to new levels.